imguilherme/nullchecker/README.md

 # Nullchecker 0.1.0

-This library was created in order to avoid a lot of null check validations in js language.
+This library was created in order to avoid tedious null-check validations in js language.

 **Contributors**